-THE NATIONAL Union of Metal-workers of South Africa (Numsa) has reiterated its rejection of the proposed National Minimum Wage Bill as deliberations on the bill enter the final leg in Parliament.
+THE National Union of Metalworkers of South Africa (Numsa) has reiterated their rejection of the proposed National Minimum Wage Bill as deliberations on the bill enter their final leg in Parliament.

 The bill, introduced by the Department of Labour, proposes a national minimum wage of R20 per hour.
-If passed into law, it is expected to increase earnings of more than six million working South Africans.
+If passed into law, it is expected to increase the earnings of more than 6 million working South Africans.

-Numsa acting national spokesperson Phakamile Hlubi-Majola said: "We are very clear that we reject the poverty minimum wage because again this is the government guaranteeing cheap labour.
+Numsa acting national spokesperson Phakamile Hlubi-Majola said: We are very clear that we reject the poverty minimum wage because again this is the government guaranteeing cheap labour.
 Most companies were very satisfied with the R20 per hour minimum wage because they will pay very low salaries.

-"We know that no-one can take their kids to school and access proper healthcare with R20 per hour only.
+"We know that no one can take their kids to school and access proper healthcare with R20 per hour only.
 We reject this minimum wage in its entirety," said Hlubi-Majola.